 Every Nexus payment relies on an FX Provider (FXP), who:

-- Holds funds in two payment systems – the Source UPS (the instant payment system in which the Sender’s PSP is a member), and the Destination UPS (the instant payment system in which the Recipient’s PSP is a member), and
+Holds funds in two payment systems – the Source IPS (the instant payment system in which the Sender’s PSP is a member), and the Destination IPS (the instant payment system in which the Recipient’s PSP is a member), and

 Each corridor (pair of currencies) will have one or (ideally) more FXPs who will compete to offer the best rate for that currency pair.
 PSPs are free to select any FXP, as long as they have first onboarded with that FXP.